fastsui/docs/_build/html/_sources/coinswap/index.rst.txt

 .. _coinswap:

 ===================================
-Liberty Core - Coin Swap Procedures
+Liberty Coin - Coin Swap Procedures
 ===================================

 Welcome to the Liberty coin swap instructions page.
-Use the following instructions to install the new Liberty Core 5 wallet, complete the coin swap using the Swap Bot, upgrade an existing MasterNode VPS Hot wallet, update an existing MasterNode Cold wallet, and verify that your MasterNode started correctly.
+Use the following instructions to install the new Liberty Coin 5 wallet, complete the coin swap using the Swap Bot, upgrade an existing MasterNode VPS Hot wallet, update an existing MasterNode Cold wallet, and verify that your MasterNode started correctly.

 .. toctree::
    :maxdepth: 1